Interstate Box Lacrosse Association

-The Interstate Box Lacrosse Association (IBLA) was a men's semi-professional box lacrosse league based in the United States.
-From 2019 to 2021, the IBLA served as an official partner of the National Lacrosse League (NLL), operating as a developmental funnel.
-The league was founded in 2017 to unite regional semi-professional leagues into a system similar to the Canadian Lacrosse Association structure of men's Senior A and Senior B indoor lacrosse teams.
-As of 2021 there are 52 total teams playing in 17 regional leagues.
-The Seneca Marksmen are the most recent IBLA champions, defeating the Grand Rapids Grizzlies in Lakeland, Florida on September 19, 2021.
+The Interstate Box Lacrosse Association (IBLA) was a men's senior box lacrosse league based in the United States.
+From 2019 to 2021, the IBLA served as an official partner of the National Lacrosse League (NLL), operating as a minor developmental funnel.
+The league was founded in 2017 to unite regional senior leagues into a system similar to the Canadian Lacrosse Association structure of men's Senior A and Senior B box lacrosse teams.
+In 2021 there were 52 total teams playing in 17 regional leagues.
+The Seneca Marksmen were the most last IBLA champions, defeating the Grand Rapids Grizzlies in Lakeland, Florida on September 19, 2021.

+The league ended in controversy when it was revealed some games leading up to the 2021 championship game had been miscounted.
+Additional conversations from teams meeting at the 2021 championships uncovered repeated inconsistencies in financial support from the league itself.
+The outcome of the controversy saw all league teams leaving for the Great Plains Box Lacrosse League (now the Box Lacrosse League), The North American Box Lacrosse League, or returning to independent operations.

 History

 2017

 Colorado formed the first organized regional box lacrosse league with four teams after initial in-state competition in 2016.
 Seeing the success of Colorado's competition model, RBLL - Minnesota was formed using the same structure.
 The RBLL - Portland was also added with the Portland River Monsters and Beaverton Mountaineers, but both teams folded after one season with the first bit of controversy for the IBLA.
 The 2017 champions were the Parker Rangers, who took down the Hastings Walleye to capture the inaugural league title.